harenbergsd/ett-vid-clipper/README.md

 # ett-vid-clipper

 This code is used for automatically finding and extracting clips of [Eleven Table Tennis (ETT)](https://elevenvr.com/en/) points from a recording.
 Clips are extracted in a lossless manner using ffmpeg.
+It works by detecting paddle hit sounds and grouping sounds that are close together into a "point".

 You can see example output in `data/wlad_vs_natping_output.mp4`, which was created by running `python clipper.py data/wlad_vs_natping.mp4 --outclips`.
 In this case, the script is removing all down-time where action does not occur (about 35% of the video).